rehierl/node-tree-outliner/88-todos.md

 # List of things to do

 **TODO**
-are there better terms for "type-1/2 sectioning node"? - sectioning container node (ok) - sectioning offset node (?) -
+better terms for type-1/2 sectioning nodes? - sectioning container node (ok) - sectioning offset/open node (?) -
+sectioning end/close node (see end marker nodes) -

 **TODO**
 can an algorithm easily store references to all top-level nodes? -